-“Call me Ishmael” might be one of the most famous book opening in literary world, yet Ishmael himself turns out NOT to be the leading character at all in this book.
+“Call me Ishmael” might be one of the most famous book openings in literary world, yet Ishmael himself turns out NOT to be the leading character at all in this book.
 Like Nick Carraway in The Great Gatsby, Ishmael is the narrator of Moby Dick; but unlike Carraway, who is much involved in the events and expresses his thoughts of each character, Ishmael seems to be very passive right after the sail began.
-Of course he still narrate the story until the end of it, but throughout the voyage, I can’t help feeling that, somehow, Melville has stolen Ishmael’s pen to write the story, and only lent it him again every once in a while.
+Of course he still narrates the story until the end of it, but throughout the voyage, I can’t help feeling that, somehow, Melville has stolen Ishmael’s pen to write the story, and only lent it him again every once in a while.
 Nevertheless, Moby Dick is such marvelous story, that I won’t complain too much of who is narrating it.

 On the other hand, Moby Dick—although has the privilege of becoming the book title—physically appears only in the three final chapters of the book.
 So, if it is not Ishmael, nor Moby Dick, who is the central character of this book?
 It is the enigmatic Captain Ahab.

 The story is started with Ishmael, who intends to join a whaling ship, which at that time offers a great sea adventure as well as good money.
-On the way to Nantucket (a village of most successful whalers) he accidentally met a pagan cannibal named Queequeg.
+On the way to Nantucket (a village of most successful whalers) he accidentally meets a pagan cannibal named Queequeg.
 Instead of terrified, Ishmael finds that Queequeg has tender heart and politeness, even more than civilized Christian people’s.
 I believe Melville has intended to criticize our civilization by this passage.
-Ishmael and Queequeg becomes good friends and they both register in a whaling voyage on board a ship called the Pequod, whose captain is a mysterious man named Captain Ahab.
+Ishmael and Queequeg become good friends and they both register in a whaling voyage on board of a ship called the Pequod, whose captain is a mysterious man named Captain Ahab.

 Even before Ahab really appears—he mysteriously hides ‘behind the screen’ before the ship reaches certain distance from the land—there are numerous issues and stories around this enigmatic captain.
 Everyone seems to be between respectful and terrified towards the captain.
 It’s not after Ishmael is on board the Pequod, that he finally sees Captain Ahab.
-No sooner than that, Ahab makes clear to all crew and mates, what his main intention for the sail is, which is far from executing the ship’s owners business, but for his personal unfinished business: taking revenge to a certain while whale which has snatched his one leg in a hunting.
+No sooner than that, Ahab makes clear to all crew and mates, what his main intention for the sail is, which is far from executing the ship’s owners business, but for his personal unfinished business: taking revenge to a certain white whale which has snatched his one leg in a hunting.
 The poor white whale is the famous Moby Dick!

 The declaration immediately draws dark clouds over the Pequod, as if the Devil himself suddenly stays among the crew.
 From then on everyone feels gloomy and restless.
 The chief mate of the Pequod is Starbuck; a wise, experienced and educated man.
 He is the only person who bravely confronts Ahab of his secret revenge till the end.
 Starbuck is my only hope to hinder Moby Dick from Ahab’s wicked plan.
 However, as Ahab is the Captain—the higher power on board, Starbuck can’t do anything more than persuading and pledging; and both are rejected by Ahab.